 For complete details and to pay the I-901 SEVIS fee visit the Student Exchange and Visitor Program website.

 After paying, print a copy of your I-901 SEVIS fee receipt and keep it with your I-20.

 Delays are usually caused by additional security and background clearances due to your citizenship, ties to specific countries, or field of study.
 These additional clearance checks may take several weeks to several months to process.
 There is no way to circumvent or expedite this process.
 If a security check is going to delay your arrival to the University of Michigan, please notify your academic department directly.
 Department policies for late arrival vary.
-Additional assistance may be requested through the Visa Delay/Denial web form.
+Additional assistance may be requested through the M-Passport portal > Requests > Visa Assistance.

 If you arrive at a US port of entry without all the required documents, the customs officer may deny you entry into US.
 As an alternative, the officer may issue you an I-515A.
 This document allows you temporary admission into the US.
 To maintain your nonimmigrant student status, you must submit the required documentation listed on your I-515A to SEVP within 30 days.
 We recommend that you keep a copy of each document before mailing the original to SEVP.

 For complete details please refer to the Department of Homeland Security website.